firesareba/Desktop-Humidity-and-Temperature-sensor-and-display/readme.md

 ## **Challenges**

 This was my first time making a PCB and Cad Case without a walkthrough guide so it was very fun.
 I had trouble using Autodesk Fusion until I discovered point to point movement which made things EZPZ.
+When writing the ReadMe I realized that the DHT22 was OLD and SUCKS but I was too lazy to switch to the DHT20 right now.
 Hopefully this works :/

 THANKS HACK CLUB\!